gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/gnat_and_program_execution.rst

       004011C4 in __mingw_CRTStartup at crt1.c:200
       004011F1 in mainCRTStartup at crt1.c:222
       77E892A4 in ?? at ??:0

-In the above example the ``.\`` syntax in the ``gnatmake`` command is currently required by ``addr2line`` for files that are in the current working directory.
-Moreover, the exact sequence of linker options may vary from platform to platform.
-The above :switch:`-largs` section is for Windows platforms.
-By contrast, under Unix there is no need for the :switch:`-largs` section.
-Differences across platforms are due to details of linker implementation.

 .. rubric:: Tracebacks From Anywhere in a Program